olssonm/swish-php/README.md

 > [!CAUTION]
 > Please note that the callback from Swish is not encrypted or encoded in any way, instead you should make sure that the callback is coming from a [valid IP range](https://developer.swish.nu/documentation/environments).

+## Testing and contributing

+Testing is done via pest.
+Simply run `composer test` to run them.

+I take pride knowing that all code is tested and aim for 100% test coverage.
+If you want to contribute, please make sure to add tests and to make sure that no tests fail.

 ## License